 Arginine also helps us make nitric oxide, a gas that expands blood vessels.
 Because of this fact, arginine is popular in male performance supplements (erection supplements) too.
 For more on nitric oxide, see my review of SuperBeets.

 That said, either way you look at it, 2 capsules of Andro400 is only providing 500 mg of arginine, which isn’t a lot.
-To contrast, studies showing improvement in erection problems have used about 5 grams a day.
+Studies showing improvement in erection problems have used about 5 grams a day.
 Studies of arginine improving growth hormone levels have also used a lot of it, between 5-9 grams per day.

 This amino acid helps us make arginine.
 As such, I think one reason supplements contain citrulline is that, by helping us make arginine, it might help us also raise growth hormone levels.